hardos-ebpf-fuzzing/atc24-uno-kprobe/README.md

 ## Environment setup
 This artifact uses Docker to setup the environment.
 Please make sure Docker is installed before move on.
+The QEMU script also requires KVM to be available on the host machine.

 First, clone the repo:
 ```shell